Chongqing Jiangbei International Airport: Airport express bus routes

-Long-distance coaches
+Long-distance coach services

 There is a transfer center for long-distance coaches between Terminal 2A and Terminal 2B, and it offers bus services to nearby cities in Sichuan and Guizhou Province, as well as suburban areas of Chongqing Municipality.

-Car
+Freeways and roads

 There is currently one airport freeway connecting the city center with the airport, and the second one is under construction and will be put into operation in the late 2016.
 The airport freeway is 23 kilometers long, but it usually takes as many as 30 minutes to get from the city center to the airport because of the heavy traffic.

 Parking

 The airport has four parking lots: